-The X-Men universe is about to get a big hit of darkness in the upcoming horror offshoot film that is The New Mutants.
-It’s set within a government facility for mutant children, which kind of acts as the haunted house setup for the film, and from the look of the trailer below, they’ve got a lot more than the oppressive institution to deal with.
+The X-Men universe is about to get a big hit of darkness in the upcoming horror offshoot film that is The New Mutants with a Spring 2020 UK release date (see details below).
+It’s set within a government facility for mutant children, which kind of acts as the haunted house setup for the film, and from the look of the teaser trailer below, they’ve got a lot more than the oppressive institution to deal with.

 Directed by Josh Boone, it’s the latest X-Men film to take the franchise in new directions following on from the R-rated action of Logan earlier in 2017.
 The cast is made up of young newcomers with Maisie Williams being the most recognisable name, having starred in significant roles in Game Of Thrones and Doctor Who.

 The New Mutants has now been confirmed for a UK release date of Wednesday the 8th April 2020 having been put back from it’s initial date of the 13th April 2018.
 It won’t have much in the way of box office competition from any new films out on the same weekend, but with the latest James Bond flick No Time To Die out the week before it’ll still have a challenge to stand out from the shaken, not stirred crowd.

 The UK release is a little later than in the US where the film will be coming out on the 3rd April 2020.
 We suspect the difference is to do with the clash with No Time To Die, which will have preference in the UK, but is itself out a week later in the US for the opposite reason.

 The film gives a new slant to the storyline from its Marvel Comics roots.
 Instead of being a teen fighting force being trained by the likes of Charles Xavier, Magneto and Cable, they’re a group of young mutants being held at a secret facility to stop them from being able to do damage out in society.